andrewdavidmackenzie/pingr/viewr/TABLES.md

 - Visibility::Device - requires a valid DeviceId
 - Visibility::Account - requires a valid AccountId

-- Will also need a userid to accountid mapping, so that when a user logs in the accountid can be found and then used in all subsequent requests to these tables?
+- Will also need a `UserId` to `AccountId` mapping, so that when a user logs in the `AccountId` can be found and then used in all subsequent requests to these tables?
 Or could account id be some meta-data associated with user so that we get it as soon as they are logged in?

-TODO
-modify the relevant api methods, so that accept the visibility parameter (which will be a String to be used as the prefix)

-TODO method to associate a device to a specific account, creating an entry into the Device_Account_Mapping table.

 ## Contents
 Describes what is in the `value` part of this key-value pair.